alyosha/vim-slack/README.md

 - `Send` => send a new message to a conversation of your choosing
 - `Check` => check last 50 messages in a conversation of your choosing

+Planned functionality includes:
-Planned functionality includes some updates around message viewing (reply, etc.) and mapping of internal Slack user ID to username for readability when viewing messages.
+- Updates around message viewing (reply, etc.)
+- Mapping of internal Slack user ID to username for readability
+- Support for IM/MPIM conversations

 ## Setup
 You'll need to create a new bot for your Slack workspace to use the plugin.